coralblocks/CoralBench/README.md

 # CoralBench
-A <code>Benchmark</code> class to measure latency in Java code with percentiles.
+A <code>Benchmark</code> class for Java and C++ to measure latency in nanoseconds with percentiles.
+Equivalent benchmarks for Java and C++ for performance comparison and research.

 ## How to use it
 ```Java